sdnfr/time-bench/README.md

     |-- nasbench_only108.tfrecord
 ```

 3. Since there is no maintained NAS Bench 101 repository that supports TensorFlow 2, the `nasbench-TF2` package is used.
-It's automatically installed via:
+It needs to be manually installed via:

 ```bash
 pip install -i https://test.pypi.org/simple/ nasbench-TF2